JoeBocock/cardios/README.md

 It's a super simple electron app.
 Take notes and that's it.
 What else could you want?

-- Quick Note: Carios is not yet deployed.
+- Quick Note: Cardios is not yet deployed.
 The only way to mess around with is is cloning and builing with running NPM start.

 <br>